Then Jesus said to his disciples, “Whoever wants to be my disciple must deny themselves and take up their cross and follow me.

 Principles For Christian Service

-and His will thus be improving our own conditions as we are transformed into His likeness.
+Discipleship - Follower of Christ & Student of the Scriptures.
+By being a follower of Christ and a student of the Scriptures, we learn more about God and His will thus improving our own conditions as we are transformed into His likeness.

 Ask God, through prayer, to lead you to the place within His body where He wants you to serve.
 In the book of I Corinthians 12:12-31 the Apostle Paul tells us that there are many members that make up the body of Christ.
 Each member has a specific role or duty to perform.
 All members are vital to the body and no one member is more important than another.